romland/smoozoo/README.md

 native one (I humbly opine)!

 ## TODO
-	- Pinch/zoom triggers UI visibility on mobile (it should not)

     - some "Loading..." animation in case on slow network

     - FIX (or ditch): 'r' to rotate image in steps of 90 degrees